techidaily/site-win11/source/_posts/unlocking-storage-potential-with-windows-iscsi-initiator.md

  You’ve already discovered how to open the iSCSI Initiator with the Start menu search bar.
 Now, we'll show you how to access this tool with the Run command dialog box.

- What’s interesting is that you can also[access your third-party programs using the Run command dialog box](https://www.makeuseof.com/windows-10-11-open-third-party-programs-with-run/) .
+ What’s interesting is that you can also [access your third-party programs using the Run command dialog box](https://www.makeuseof.com/windows-10-11-open-third-party-programs-with-run/) .
 But you'd need to tweak some Registry keys first.

  Now, here’s how to open the iSCSI Initiator using the Run command dialog box: